rapidsai/dask-cuda/docs/source/spilling.rst

 When cuDF spilling is enabled, it is also possible to have cuDF collect basic spill statistics.
-Collecting this information can be a useful way to understand the performance of Dask-cuDF workflows with high memory utilization.
+Collecting this information can be a useful way to understand the performance of memory-intensive workflows using cuDF.

 When deploying a ``LocalCUDACluster``, cuDF spilling can be enabled with the ``cudf_spill_stats`` argument: